myeghaneh/GeographyTools/README.md

 # GeographyTools
-This GitHub contains some tools for loading the data and visualizing the maps
+This GitHub contains some tools for loading the data and visualizing the maps based for Ptolemy's geographical catalogue